pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 ```

 That's all you need to write.
 The library will write the rest of this assertion for you,
-automatically, the first time it runs, by automatically inlining the result directly into your test
+automatically, the first time it runs, by inlining the result directly into your test file.
-file.

 In the library's initial release, it would decide what it was testing against depending on whether
 or not the macro emitted any diagnostics or fix-its.
 In the above case, in which the macro was